-Answer: The referee has raised a very important topic.
-The Higher Twist (HT) effect, being a non-perturbative effect resulting from gluon exchanges among quarks, deserves detailed discussions on its own.
+Response: The referee has raised a very important topic.
+The Higher Twist (HT) effects, being a non-perturbative effect resulting from gluon exchanges among quarks, deserves detailed discussions on its own.
 Originally, there was hope that HT would even shed light on our understanding of confinement, a long-standing issue of QCD.

 Concerning the size of HT in parity-violating deep inelastic electron scattering (PVDIS) asymmetry: Theoretical studies on this topic date back all the way to the SLAC E122 experiment over 30 years ago.
-The first discussion was presented by Bjorken, where it was argued that "for deuterium, A/Q^2 at y=0 is, to a good approximation, independent of Q^2 ..." [this is equivalent to say that HT is very small for the a_1 term in the asymmetry as shown in Eq.(2) of the main text].
+The first discussion was presented by Bjorken, where it was argued that "for deuterium, A/Q^2 at y=0 is, to a good approximation, independent of Q^2 ..." [this is equivalent to saying that HT is very small for the a_1 term in the asymmetry as shown in Eq.(2) of the main text].
 The latest discussions on HT in PVDIS, some particularly focused on the experimental program at JLab, were done for example in the work of Mantry, Ramsey-Musolf and Sacco; Belitsky, Manashov and Schafer; and Seng and Ramsey-Musolf.
 All calculations indicated that the HT contribution to the a_1 term is at the order of half a percent at $Q^2 = 1$ GeV2 and the Bjorken x range of our measurement.
-HT contribution to the a_3 term of the asymmetry is bound by the neutrino H3 data, as already described in the Methods section.
+The HT contribution to the a_3 term of the asymmetry is bounded by the neutrino H3 data, as already described in the Methods section.

 Overall, we believe a combination of theoretical bounds and experimental data indicates that the HT effect on the PVDIS asymmetry is below 1% for both kinematic points.
-The resulting uncertainty in the extracted C{2q} is quite small compare to experimental uncertainties.
+The resulting uncertainty in the extracted C{2q} is quite small compared to experimental uncertainties.

-We realized the our current discussion regarding HT, as presented in the last paragraph(s) of the Method Summary and the Method section, isn't quite clear in conveying the above reasoning.
+We realized that our current discussion regarding HT, as presented in the last paragraph(s) of the Method Summary and the Method section, wasn't quite clear in conveying the above reasoning.
 We have revised these particular paragraphs.
-In the revised version we have focused on the following: 1) we provided more details on theoretical estimation of HT in PVDIS, in particular the most recent calculations.
-2) we included in Eq.(6) an uncertainty in C{2q} that account for the HT effects.
-All subsequent results on the mass limits etc and the two figures have been updated.
-As one can see that the change is quite small, does not show up on the mass limit result because the limits are quoted with only two significant figures, and the change is also nearly not visible in the figures.
+In the revised version we have focused on the following: 1) we provide more details on the theoretical estimation of HT in PVDIS, in particular the most recent calculations.
+2) we include in Eq.(6) an uncertainty in C{2q} that accounts for the HT effects.
+All subsequent results on the mass limits and the two figures have been updated.
+As one can see that the change is quite small and does not change the mass limit results because the limits are quoted with only two significant figures.
+The change is also nearly invisible in the figures.